dtulibrary/toshokan/README.md

 ## Solr

-Install a clean copy of solr and configure it to have our "toc" and "metadata" collections
+To do everything with one rake task - install clean copy of solr, configure it and import the data:

-    $ rake solr:clean
-    $ rake solr:config

-To start and stop solr, use

-    $ rake solr:start
-    $ rake solr:stop

-To refresh the configs for the collections (ie. metastore and toc) call this task with solr running:

-    $ rake solr:config_collections
-    $ rake solr:import
+    $ rake solr:setup_and_import

-Calling config_collections deletes the cores and re-creates them so you have to re-import the data after refreshign the configs.
+The full set of solr rake tasks are documented in the [README file of the dtu_blacklight_common gem](https://github.com/dtulibrary/dtu_blacklight_common#solr).

 ## Test Data